 - Residential or Commercial Net Metering Policy Acknowledgement

-- Town Electrical Inspector visits site to give approval.
+- Town Building Department's Wiring Inspector visits site to give approval.

-- CMLP Engineer signs Approval to Operate (on-site visit not usually needed).
+- CMLP Engineer conducts final project review (on-site visit not usually needed)

-- ENE emails property owner & installer official Approval to Operate.
+- CMLP emails signed Approval to Operate document to property owner & installer

 - Property owner begins generating their own power!

 - Property owner receives one-time check by mail from Town of Concord for CMLP Solar PV Rebate (if rebate check requested rather than on-bill credit).
-This takes 4 – 6 weeks from Approval to Operate.
-(Note:If customer applied for both the CMLP Solar PV Rebate and the MLP Solar Program Rebate, separate checks for each rebate will arrive at different times.)
+This arrives 4 – 6 weeks after Approval to Operate email.

-- Contractor sends MLP Solar Program Validation Request documents to CMLP.
+- Installer uploads the following MLP Solar Program Validation Request documents here:

-- Project Completion Form (provided by DOER upon reservation of award)
+- Project Completion Form (provided by DOER upon reservation of award - see step C3 above)

 - Locus Meter Connection Form